davidjb/technicolor-tg799vac-hacks/README.md

    * ~~Disables *all* LEDs by default (and on boot)~~ (not yet)
    * Adds ability to turn LEDs on or using the WiFi toggle button (via the newly added `toggleleds.sh` script)
-   * BETA: Drops the CPU speed down to reduce power consumption

    You can opt-in or out of any of these changes by just running the bits you want or commenting out the bits you don't.